techbrett/OfficeDocs-SkypeForBusiness/Teams/overview-of-app-certification.md

 ## Publisher attestation

 Publisher attestation is the next tier in the app compliance program.
 Publisher attested apps provide confidence to admins about security and compliance measures of an app.
 It also helps reduce the time to review this information for an app.
-The attestation will reflect an app's security, data handling, and compliance practices against more than 80 risk factors identified by [Microsoft Defender for Cloud Apps](/defender-cloud-apps/).
+The attestation reflects an app's security, data handling, and compliance practices against more than 80 risk factors identified by [Microsoft Defender for Cloud Apps](/defender-cloud-apps/).
 Publisher attestation process can start before Publisher verification is complete.

 App developers are asked to complete a self-assessment that includes questions frequently asked by customers and IT admins to evaluate the security and compliance of an app.
 Microsoft then publishes this information for easier and more timely evaluation.
 To know more, see [Attestation guide](/microsoft-365-app-certification/docs/enterprise-app-attestation-guide).